What is an SEO friendly URL and how do you create one? What is a permalink in WordPress and how do you configure it?

 If you are using WordPress or any other CMS that is SEO friendly, optimizing your URL structure is something you will set up at the beginning and probably never have to deal with it again.

 In this post, you will learn what is an optimized URL structure, why it’s important, and how to SEO optimized your URLs in WordPress.

 First, let’s start with some basic terminology that will help you understand what we want to achieve.

-What is a URL?
-A URL is the acronym for Uniform Resource Locator.
+What is the URL?
+A URL is an acronym for Uniform Resource Locator.
 In simple terms, a URL specifies the web address of a page.